onDevio/docker-drcon/README.md

 # Getting started

-First, let's see all this in action.
+First, let's see an example of **load balancing**.
 We'll talk about how it works later on.

 You'll need this software: